 Technology can be used for mark-making with paint and word processing programmes on computers, drawing apps on tablets, and photographs which can be used to make books and stories later.
 Photocopiers, scanners, and whiteboards can also be useful mark-making tools.

-Why not check out our Melissa & Doug, Shape, Model and Mould Blog with 7 activity ideas to inspire your mark-making.
+Why not check out our Arts and Crafts section of the shop to inspire your mark-making.

 Be inspired by what your children are interested in.
 Are they loving the latest children's film?
 Want to dress up as a particular character?
 Have they learnt a new work or new skill?